RushaanRajeshPai/f1/README.md

 v.
 Track Info
     - Length
-    - Turns Corners
+    - No of Turns and Corners
     - Avg Speeds
     - Speed Traps
-    - Laps
+    - No of Laps
     - Map + Photo
-    - Basic race stats at the venue
+    - No. of Races
+    - Most memorable Race
+    - Driver with most wins at that Race
-    - Trophy at that venue
+    - Trophy (pic) at that venue
     - Visualisation (Think about it)

 vi.
 Latest News + Technical Info